 In 2014, Dr Rane completed his thesis and was appointed as a Research Fellow at the centre to carry further developments in CFD analysis in positive displacement machines.
 Recently he has been working on analysis of multiphase flows in twin screw compressors such as water spray and oil injected designs.
 He has also been working on extension of the CFD modelling to oil injected and ORC application rotary vane compressors and expanders.

 Dr Rane has been involved in development and commercialization of the grid generation technology at the centre and works actively in software development which is available as SCORG tool via PDM Analysis Ltd., UK for industrial and academic research.

-PhD.
-Mechanical Engineering, City University London, UK, 2014
+- PhD Mechanical Engineering, City, University of London, United Kingdom, 2014

-MTech.
-Mechanical Engineering, Indian Institute of Technology Delhi, India, 2008
+- MTech Mechanical Engineering, Indian Institute of Engineering Science and Technology, India, 2008

 Dr Sham Rane does research on computational modelling of flow in positive displacement machines such as twin screw compressors and expanders.
 His has worked on development of deformation grid generation of non-classical rotor geometries like variable lead and variable profile screw rotors.